huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Hershey’s Kisses
 - [ ] Twizzlers

-#### Which of these women never challenged for the title at a Wrestlemania?
+#### Which of these women never challenged for the title at a WrestleMania?

 - [x] Bull Nakano
 - [ ] Velvet McIntyre